typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 For more information view the [ESDoc tutorial](https://esdoc.org/tutorial.html) and [ESDoc Config](https://esdoc.org/config.html) documentation.

-As an alternate and the preferred all inclusive installation process please see [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks) for a NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation with `esdoc-plugin-jspm` & [esdoc-plugin-extends-replace](https://www.npmjs.com/package/esdoc-plugin-extends-replace) support.
+As an alternate and the preferred all inclusive installation process please see [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks) for a NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation with all available plugins including `esdoc-plugin-extends-replace`, [esdoc-plugin-jspm](https://www.npmjs.com/package/esdoc-plugin-jspm), [esdoc-importpath-plugin](https://www.npmjs.com/package/esdoc-importpath-plugin]) & [esdoc-es7-plugin](https://www.npmjs.com/package/esdoc-es7-plugin) support.

 Latest Changes:
+- 0.4.0
+  - If `option.packages` is specified it will now properly pick up any data from `package.json` and parse dependencies from `config.js`.
+  - Added `silent` option which silences logging output.

+- 0.3.0
-- 0.3.0: Added automatic parsing of `package.json` and all child dependencies from the main JSPM `config.js`
+  - Added automatic parsing of `package.json` and all child dependencies from the main JSPM `config.js`

 Please see the [backbone-parse-es6](https://github.com/typhonjs/backbone-parse-es6) repo for an example using `esdoc-plugin-jspm` via `typhonjs-core-gulptasks`.